tammyxa/tammyxa/README.md

 - 👋 Hi, I’m Tammy Xaypraseuth
 - 👀 I’m interested in a game design/developer internship
-- 🌱 I’m currently learning Java and C# and relearning JavaScript, HTML & CSS
+- 🌱 I’m currently honing my JavaScript, HTML & CSS skills, and I main Java.
 - 💞️ I’m looking to collaborate on games!
-I aspire to be a game designner and programmer.
+I aspire to be a game designer and programmer.
 - 📫 How to reach me Email: txaypraseuth@gmail.com

 <!---